Develop Competency in Psychology Through Academic and Experiential Learning

 Webster Athens, part of Webster University's global network of international schools, brings the best of American education to Greece.
 Class sizes are small and our faculty bring real-life knowledge and personal attention to the classroom.

-Webster's Master of Arts in Psychology, Emphasis in Counseling Psychology Program
+The MA in Psychology with an Emphasis in Counseling Psychology Program

 Upon successful completion of the program, students will be able to: